Scope

 Before considering basement insulation for an existing home, it’s critical to examine several health and durability factors including:

-- structural integrity of foundation
+- Structural integrity of foundation

-- moisture management
+- Moisture management

-- pests
+- Pests

-- radon.
+- Radon.

 Only when these factors are examined (and any problems are addressed) should basement insulation be implemented.
-See the Ensuring Success tab for more information on these topics and links to other resources.
+See the Success tab for more information on these topics, the Compliance tab for other resources, or the following Building America Solution Center guides for more information:

 The U.S. Department of Energy’s Standard Work Specifications has additional information on basements and worker safety in basements.